-On the north edge is Sunnyside Playground, also known as Sunnyside Park.
-Built in the 1960s, this beautiful park has great views, a basketball court, tennis courts, a recreation center, and a new children’s play area, having undergone many improvements in the 2000s.
+On the north edge is Sunnyside Playground.
+Built in the 1960s, this beautiful park has great views, a basketball court, tennis courts, a clubhouse with local programming from Recreation and Parks Dept, and a new children’s play area, having undergone many improvements in the 2000s.

 Sunnyside’s primary shopping street is Monterey Boulevard, from Edna Street to Ridgewood Avenue, with small businesses, restaurants, cafes, and a Safeway.

 The neighborhood has one beautiful but not well known landmark: the Sunnyside Conservatory.

 It was built by inventor W. A. Merralls in the early 1900s, but had fallen into disrepair by the 1970s.
 After being saved from demolition by local residents, it was named City Landmark #78 in 1975, and restored.
 In the early 2000s it was further renovated with the aid of more extraordinary local effort, and is now managed by the Recreation and Parks Department, which rents it as a location for music events, weddings, and more.